Onomatopoeia (character): Fictional character biography

-The character appears in the November 2008 three-issue miniseries Batman: Cacophony which was written by Smith and pencilled by his longtime collaborator and friend Walt Flanagan.
+Onomatopoeia appears in the 2008 miniseries Batman: Cacophony, which was written by the character's creator Kevin Smith and pencilled by his longtime collaborator and friend Walt Flanagan.
 Onomatopoeia frees the Joker from Arkham Asylum and gives him money to finance a gang war against Maxie Zeus.
-Eventually he confronts Batman, who defeats him.
-He escapes capture, however, by mortally wounding the Joker, forcing Batman to choose between saving the Joker's life and capturing his new opponent.
-The end of the third issue reveals that Onomatopoeia has a secret, seemingly normal life as a loving husband and the father of two children, who are unaware of his murderous activities.
-He explains his occasional injuries as the result of sporting activities such as tennis, polo, and hunting.
-He keeps mementos of his victories in a hidden shrine behind a bookcase, saving a case each for Batman and Green Arrow.
+In addition, it is revealed that Onomatopoeia has a secret, seemingly normal life as a loving husband and the father of two children, who are unaware of his murderous activities.

 In Batman: The Widening Gyre, it is revealed that he has been in disguise as Baphomet, a new vigilante who had been teaming up with Batman.
-He appears as Baphomet early on, helping the Dark Knight defeat Etrigan the Demon and Poison Ivy.
-He later assists Batman in defeating villains such as Deadshot, Crazy Quilt, and Calendar Man, even unmasking himself in front of Batman to gain his trust (as Batman had no idea what Onomatopoeia actually looked like, this did not reveal the ruse).
-At the storyline's end Batman takes Baphomet into the Batcave and introduces him to a disguised Silver St. Cloud before Batman reveals that he is Bruce Wayne and Silver unmasks herself.
-Bruce invites Baphomet to stay for breakfast as he turns away and puts his utility belt on the table with a "KA-KLAK".
-He hears Baphomet repeating the sound before turning in horror to see Onomatopoeia midway through slicing Silver's throat and mimicking the noise of the blade.
+He appears as Baphomet early on, helping Batman defeat Etrigan the Demon and Poison Ivy.
+He later assists Batman in defeating villains such as Deadshot, Crazy Quilt, and Calendar Man, even unmasking himself in front of Batman to gain his trust.
+However, as Batman had no idea what Onomatopoeia actually looked like, Onomatopoeia's actions do not reveal the ruse.